People

 Research Assistant

 Zerubabell worked in the lab first as an undergraduate researcher, then as a research assistant.
 He received his B.S. in Molecular, Cellular, Developmental Biology from Yale University.
-He will be attending Harvard Medical School in the fall.
+He is now attending Harvard Medical School.

 Maria Calandranis